 There is a desire by Loads to be able to participate in the NYISO real-time energy and ancillary service markets.
 The current NYISO tariff envisions the capability for loads to provide reserves in the real-time markets although Northeast Power Coordinating Council (NPCC) rules continue to impose some restrictions on this capability with respect to the market for spinning reserves.
-New York State Reliability Council (NYSRC) rules also currently restrict loads from supplying reserves.
-These rules will need to be modified in the near future.
 With the exception of pumped storage generation, no loads are currently participating in the NYISO's reserve markets.

-The new Real Time Scheduling (RTS) system developed as part of the move to Standard Market Design (SMD) 2.0 has been designed to support bidding, scheduling and dispatch of qualified loads using the same scheduling and dispatch functionality as is used for generation.
+The new Real Time Scheduling (RTS) system has been designed to support bidding, scheduling and dispatch of qualified loads using the same scheduling and dispatch functionality as is used for generation.
 Loads participating in real-time load reduction bidding must be able to respond to dispatch instructions from the NYISO and will be required to have adequate telemetry such that the ISO operators can monitor their output in a normal 5-minute dispatch or during a reserve activation to ensure compliance with the NERC Disturbance Control Standards (DCS).